 Key benefits of mosaic tiles include:

-• They are bright and add character without being over-powering.
+- They are bright and can add character without being over-powering.

 Key benefits of natural stone include:

-• Whilst natural stone must be respected and maintained to ensure that it continues to look as beautiful in the future as the day it was installed, it is possible to have your stone floor resurfaced in years to come.
+- Whil natural stone must be maintained to ensure that it continues to look as beautiful in the future as the day it was installed, it is possible to have stone floors resurfaced in years to come.

-• Natural stone gives any interior an element of style and refinement.
-The polished finishes add formality to a space while a honed finish provides a more organic look.
+- Natural stone gives any interior an element of style and refinement.
+The polished finish adds formality to a space while a honed finish provides a more organic look.

-This is a man-made product composed of a blend of natural minerals and man made agents such as polyester, glass, epoxy, and other such ingredients.
+This is a man-made product composed of a blend of natural minerals and man-made agents such as polyester, glass, epoxy, and other similar ingredients.